roman-milk/roman-milk.github.io/cvsn.md

  I woke to find both girls gone, the house in immaculate order, and a note telling me they'd had to leave to pick up their girls, but they'd be back Sunday for dinner, with girls in tow.
 Debbie would take the little ones home and Karen would be spending the night.

  I rolled over, my self-satisfied grin almost too large to share the bed with me.
 I drifted back to sleep, telling myself I needed to conserve my energy.
-Report_Story #1